alexandralalor/alexandralalor.github.io/_pages/education.md

 ## University of Arizona, Tucson
 ### School of Natural Resources and the Environment

-**2021 - 2022**; Master of Science in Natural Resources Studies, with an emphasis in Fire Ecology
+**2021 - 2022**; Master of Science in Natural Resources Studies, emphasis in Fire Ecology

 **Advisors:** Dr. Donald A. Falk and Dr. David D. Breshears